-Semantics is specified as follows.
+The semantics is specified as follows.
 First, the execution of a program with ghost code involves a ghost memory heap and a ghost stack, disjoint from the regular heap and stack.
 Ghost variables lie in the ghost heap, as do the ghost fields of structures.
 Thus, every memory side-effect can be classified as ghost or non-ghost.
-Then, the semantics is that memory side-effects of ghost code must always be in the ghost heap or the ghost stack.
+Then, the semantics is that any memory side-effects of ghost code must be only in the ghost heap or the ghost stack.